naheedroomy/valorantsl/README.md

 ## Features

 - **User Registration**: Users can register on the website using their Discord accounts via OAuth2 and their Riot PUUID.
-- **Leaderboard**: Displays a real-time leaderboard of Valorant players in Sri Lanka.
+- **Leaderboard**: Displays a real-time leaderboard of players in Sri Lanka.
 - **Discord Bots**:
   - Tracks members of the Leaderboard Discord server.
   - Updates usernames in the server based on ranks.